cloudevents/spec/spec.md

 of a JSON serialization, the context attributes and the event data might both appear within the same JSON object.

+CloudEvent producers MAY include additional extension attributes within the event.
+Each specification that defines how to serialize a CloudEvent will define how extension attributes will appear.
+When defining a new extension care SHOULD be taken to use a name that is descriptive enough to reduce the chances of it overlapping with other extensions.
+See the [Extensions](extensions.md) document for a list of documented extension attributes.

 ### eventType
 * Type: `String`
 * Description: Type of occurrence which has happened.
 Often this